vlmlee/PSPublisher/README.md

 ### Usage

-PSPublisher is built on top of [chokidar][2] and [mongoose][3].
+pspublisher is built on top of [chokidar][2] and [mongoose][3].
 Both are mature and robust modules that made this project possible.
 Both are built with asynchronicity in mind.

-For now, we will want to use PSPublisher like this if it's in the same path:
+For now, we will want to use pspublisher like this if it's in the same path:

 ```js
 var publisher = require('./index');